aiddata/geo-datasets/docs/dataset-guide/planning-script.md

 In some cases, the data source provides a checksum of the files, so that we can confirm that our copy is correct.
 When it's possible, this is great functionality to include in the download step.
 If the data has already been downloaded, it's faster to check that it matches a checksum rather than download it all over again.
-If it doesn't match the checksum, we can queue to be redownloaded before moving on to the processing stage.
+If the file(s) don't match the checksum, we can write code to automatically download them again before moving on to the processing stage.

+If checksums are not available for the data, that is ok.
+In this case, it can be helpful to consider what happens when a download job gets interrupted.
+For example, we can download files to a temporary location and then move them to their permanent home once the download is complete, preventing the rest of ingest pipeline from trying to use partial files.

-## Process
+## Processing

 The primary work a processing task accomplishes is reading the raw data, and writing it into COG files.
 To accomplish this, we primarily use the [rasterio](https://github.com/rasterio/rasterio) package.